 As before, these reclassification decisions are subjective and you can modify them after you run the model.

 - For Output raster, change the output name to Land_Cover_Reclassified.

 The last dataset to reclassify indicates the protected status of the land.
 It also has qualitative data that is already classified into five unique categories.
 Of the current categories, 0, 1, and 2 represent land that has many strong protections.
 A value of 3 represents area with some protections, while 4 has no protections.

 - Connect the Protected Status input to the fourth Reclassify tool as the Input raster.

 - For the Reclass field, confirm that Value is chosen.

 This tool's Reclassification table is already populated.
-You'll change the new reclassification values so that areas with high protection are considered suitable for mountain lions.
+You will change the new reclassification values so that areas with high protection are considered suitable for mountain lions.
 Unlike the previous times you reclassified data, you'll also reclassify NODATA cells.
 When you first looked at the protected areas in one of the previous lessons, you learned that areas with NODATA are not errors, but places that have no known protection.
-NODATA cells are thus less suitable for mountain lions because they aren't protected.
+NODATA cells are thus less suitable for mountain lions because they are not protected.